Tearsheet

 AI Analysis | Feedback

-Net Lease Office Properties (NLOP) is a real estate investment trust (REIT) that owns and leases high-quality office properties, primarily under net lease agreements.
-Therefore, its major customers are the tenant companies that lease space in its properties.
+Net Lease Office Properties (NLOP) is a real estate investment trust (REIT) that owns and leases office properties under a net lease structure.
+As such, its major customers are the corporate entities that lease space in its portfolio of properties.

 AI Analysis | Feedback